SoftBank tightens grip on Yahoo Japan via $2 billion deal with Altaba

 Altaba has been selling down its Yahoo Japan stake.
 Two Altaba appointments to the Yahoo Japan board will step down as a result of the transaction announced on Tuesday.

-SoftBank shares were up 2 percent, with the benchmark Nikkei 225 index up 1 percent.
+SoftBank shares were up 2 percent, with the benchmark Nikkei 225 index .N225 up 1 percent.

 Reporting by Sam Nussey and Chris Gallagher; Additional reporting by Tomo Uetake; Editing by Stephen Coates and Muralikumar Anantharaman